AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_PaloAlto.rst

  6.After the BGP route has been advertised it shows like the following image.
    Go to Network -> More runtime stats -> BGP -> RIB out.
     |image20|
  7.Make sure the Interface is in the profile that allows ping and also in the Zone which is capable of sending traffic out.
    Steps to create the Management profile and attach it to the interface:

+  Steps to create the Management profile and attach it to the interface:
      Click on Network profiles->.
 Interface management -> create the interface as below by giving a name and selecting ping and attach it to the tunnel.